 Take for instance, this question on a super popular “best places to work” platform.
 Why does your sexual orientation or race matter when it comes to awesome workplaces?

 Same here!
-This seems to be a clear example of the company fishing for super specifics that ultimately don’t show anything about whether or not the organization in question is a “best place to work.”
+This survey asked for ethnic background and specific numbers.
+It seems as though the company is fishing for super specifics that ultimately don’t show anything about whether or not the organization in question is a “best place to work.”

 Data mining has been hot button issue lately.
 This is when a company extracts data and uses it for research, or in some cases, to sell to other companies.
 This could be with our without your consent.